karipov/cross-prom/README.md

 `/help` - display link to source code

 ### User:
-`/add` - add a channel
+`/add @CHANNELNAME - DESCRIPTION` - add a channel

 ### Administrator
 `/list` - display the channel list
 `/clear` - truncate the list
-`/setlimit` - set the minimum limit for the number of channels
+`/setsize INTEGER` - set the minimum limit for the number of channels
 `/stop` - stop polling the bot